Non-Allais Paradox and Context-Dependent Risk Attitudes: Empirical Evidence: Worst-Outcome-Shift

-where \(d\) is recorded as \(44 \times (k+1)\) when a participant switches between Task \(k\) and Task \(k+1\).
+where \(d\) is recorded as \(44 \times (k+1)\) when a participant switches between Task \(k\) and Task \(k+1\)\footnote{We code \(d \) using the upper grid point of the interval to be conservative when constructing Stage-2 lotteries, ensuring that the non-disappointing prizes are certainly above the entire inferred interval.}, and \( b \) denotes the upper prize level used in the experiment.
 The left-side lottery places probability \( y \) on the supposedly disappointing outcome 0 and \( 1-y \) to the non-disappointing outcome \( d + (b-d)/2\).
-The right-side lottery splits the probability \( 1-y \) assigned to two non-disappointing outcomes equally.
+The right-side lottery splits the probability \( 1-y \) assigned to two non-disappointing outcomes that are chosen symmetrically around the left-side non-disappointing outcome.
 This mean-preserving split makes the right-side lottery riskier.

-With this construction, we fix the worst outcome at 0 and change the respective probability \(y\) in increments.
+With this construction, we fix the worst outcome at 0 and change the respective probability \(y\) in fixed increments from 0 to 90\% across the ten rows.
 As in Stage 1, here we can interpret such a switch as a demonstration of a scenario in which a participant uses one utility function for disappointing outcome 0 as too likely and another utility function for the same disappointing outcome 0 as less likely.
-Note that a switch between the two columns in Stage 2 violates expected utility but not necessarily rank-dependent utility/cumulative prospect theory, as we vary probabilities across tasks.
+Note that a switch between the two columns in Stage 2 violates EU but not necessarily rank-dependent utility/CPT, as we vary probabilities across tasks.
 Again, restricting participants to making only one switch and assuming binary ECU, we interpret the switching point from one option to another as the tolerance threshold \( \tau \).
-The interpretation may not be as straightforward, however, if a participant did not switch from Option A to Option B in Stage 1.
-Therefore, we present our second hypothesis, which we limit to observations conditional on Stage 1 switching behavior.

-\begin{HP} Participants who switch in Stage 1 will switch their choice from Option A to Option B in Stage 2. \end{HP}